kaievns/the-log/posts/lead/drafts/vision-strategy-plan.md

 ## How the structure evolves

 Now we know the structure of leadership: vision -> strategy -> plan.
-And le can see how one flows out of the other.
+And we can see how one flows out of the other.
 Now it's time to add another dimension to it.